 The more relevant your ad is to your landing page, the higher your Quality Score.
-The Quality Score (QS) is the score Google AdWords assigns to PPC ads to determine how valid the ad is to the user intent.
-The lower the score, the more you pay for ads.
+The Quality Score (QS) is the score Google Ads assigns to PPC ads to determine how valid the ad is to the users search intent.
+The lower the score, the more you pay for a click on your ad.

 - Test your graphics and images– Another item you want to consider is testing the graphics and images you use for your landing page.